Shailesh2302/ZapCode-frontend/README.md

-# ⚡ Bolt Frontend
+# ⚡ ZapCode Frontend

 ## 🌟 Overview

-Frontend for the Bolt platform - a tool that generates complete websites from prompts.
+Frontend for the ZapCode platform - a tool that generates complete websites from prompts.
 This part handles the user interface, live preview, and code editing experience.

 ## 🚀 Features